Evolving Programmatic Skill Networks: Method

 \paragraph{Candidate discovery and rewrites.} Given a successfully executed skill $s_t$, refactor operates on a restricted candidate set: parents and children of $s_t$, plus top-5 semantically related skills by embedding similarity.
 For each detected relationship, deterministic rewrites are applied (wrapper conversion, call substitution, abstract skill synthesis, shared subskill extraction, or canonical merging).
 Refactor does not introduce new behavioral logic, it only reorganizes existing programs and invocation links.

 \paragraph{Safety via rollback validation.} All refactor proposals are tentative.
 Given a refactored candidate network $\mathcal{N}'_t$, the system evaluates short-horizon performance on a sliding window of 3 recent tasks involving affected skills.
 If the task success rate drops by more than 20\%, the refactor is reverted using logged inverse operations.
+Empirical rollback rates and refactoring case distributions are reported in Appendix~\ref{app:rollback_stats} and Appendix~\ref{app:refactor_distribution}.